henrysun9074/diffusion-code/README.md

 - Training images and prompts are hosted on Hugging Face:
   🔗 [Drone Humpback Whale Training Dataset](https://huggingface.co/datasets/henrysun9074/autotrain-drone-humpback-whale-lora-1)

-All training images are property of the **Duke Marine Robots and Remote Sensing Lab**, collected under NOAA permit.
+All training images are property of the **Duke Marine Robotics and Remote Sensing Lab**, collected under NOAA permit.

 ### Image Generation